fravij99/fravij99/README.md

 # Introducing myself:
-My bachelor's thesis deal with the electromagnetic caracterization of a telescope MHFT prototype for the LiteBird satellite space-mission 🛰️.
+My bachelor's thesis in Physics deal with the electromagnetic caracterization of a telescope MHFT prototype for the LiteBird satellite space-mission 🛰️.
 My master thesis is reported on `vineyard_detection` repository and connected to iGrape project 🍇 and it was based on anomaly detection of an optical IoT data stream.

 I've worked as an UNIMI research fellow, and the repositories related to my researcher period are `Foam_Segmentation`, `Hyperspectral_classificator` and `Tensorial_decomposition_for_anomaly_detection`.
 I'm currently working as Junior Data Scientist in Cefriel company.